Azure Dedicated Host

 Migrate to Azure

-Visit the Azure migration center to move your on-premises workloads to Dedicated Host.
+Visit the Azure migration and modernisation centre to move your on-premises workloads to Dedicated Host.

 Frequently asked questions about Dedicated Host

-On Azure Dedicated Hosts, you can deploy Dsv3, Esv3 and Fsv2 Azure VM series.
+You can deploy Dsv3, Esv3 and Fsv2 Azure VM series and more.
 You can also deploy multiple VM sizes within a VM series on the same host.
-However, there are some exceptions (e.g. the NVasv4_Type1 Dedicated Host SKU.)
+However, there are some exceptions, such as the NVasv4_Type1 Dedicated Host SKU.
 For more information, read the documentation.

-No. It provides a virtualised environment that’s architected to run Azure VMs, and it gives you control and visibility over the underlying physical server, but it’s not a bare metal as a service offering.
+No. It provides a virtualised environment that’s architected to run Azure VMs, and it gives you control and visibility over the underlying physical server.

 Dedicated Host currently supports Azure Standard HDDs, Standard SSDs and Premium SSDs.
 Learn more about Azure Disk Storage.